 Doing Your Own Captioning

-YouTube, TechSmith Relay, and Camtasia Studio all have captioning functionality that can be used to make your instructional media accessible to students.
+Canvas Studio, YouTube, and 3C Media all have captioning functionality that can be used to make your instructional media accessible to students.
 We'll cover these in more detail on the individual pages for those tools.

 YouTube has an automated captioning process which transcribes and syncs the captions automatically for you, and can be used as an excellent starting point.
 You can edit the machine-generated captions inside YouTube (for your own videos) to make them more accurate.
 If you have a text transcript of the audio, you can upload the transcript file, and the syncing process of a manually generated transcript (text file) is done automatically by YouTube.
 Check out the YouTube page for more specific captioning tutorials.